griggi/openwrt-fair-bandwidth-distributor/README.md

 An example openwrt configuration using tc command can be seen [here](http://wiki.openwrt.org/doc/howto/packet.scheduler/packet.scheduler.example2).
 Below is the modified version of the script that limits all user's bandwidth on subnet 192.168.2.0/24 to 1 Mbps download speed.
 The interface br-lan is the LAN interface (between Openwrt router & clients).

 	#!/bin/sh
-	# We have 1000kbit upload and want to guarantee each user a certain amount of it.
-	# If one user does not use its full quota, the unused quota get evenly distributed amongst the other users.

 	# Variables